alexbinary/SQLite.swiftly/design-notes.md

 part of the implementation details.
 It is however usefull to other classes that are related to a connection, namely statements.
 Statements log the connection's error message when they detect an error during their execution.

+## SQLite errors are not detected using the error message

+The latest error message provided by the SQLite engine is used only to provide additionnal information when errors are detected.
+It is not used to check whether an error occured or not.

+Errors triggered by SQLite functions are detected using the return value of those functions when they have one.